 Visit The Old Allegheny County Jail and Museum

-Open on the first and third Mondays of the month except on holidays.
+Open on the first and third Mondays of the month except on Court holidays.

 Visit at your convenience between 11:30 a.m. and 1:00 p.m.

-A PHLF docent is on hand to tell you the story of the place.
-Completed in 1886 to the designs of Boston architect H. H. Richardson and in use until July 27, 1995, the former Allegheny County Jail was renovated between 1999 and 2001 to house the Family Division of the Allegheny County Court of Common Pleas.
+PHLF docents are on hand to tell you the story of the former Allegheny County Jail.
+Completed in 1886 to the designs of Boston architect H. H. Richardson, it closed on July 27, 1995.
+The building was then renovated between 1995 and 2001 and adapted for a new use as the Family Division of the Allegheny County Court of Common Pleas.

 For further information––or to double-check that the Jail Museum will be open on a particular Monday, contact Mary Lu Denny: at email@example.com or call 412-471-5808, ext.
 527.